TIBCOSoftware/snappydata/docs/configuration.md

 # This goes to the default directory
 node-l -heap-size=4096m -J-XX:MaxPermSize=512m -spark.ui.port=9090 -locators=node-b:8888,node-a:9999 -spark.executor.cores=10
 ```
-> ##### Note:
-Conf files are consulted when servers are started and also when they are stopped.
-So, we do not recommend changing the conf files while the cluster is running.
+<Note> Note: Conf files are consulted when servers are started and also when they are stopped.
+So, we do not recommend changing the conf files while the cluster is running. </Note>

 ### Environment settings